 Duncan says, “Most of our handmade produce is sold at the cellar door, which opened in 2000, besides one bottle shop in Perth.
 We prefer to sell “cellar door” as we are able to give seated tastings, build a relationship with our customers.
 This develops our brand.
 We don’t need to worry about competing against other organic wineries in established wine states in Australia.”
 “We have no desire to sell interstate because the wholesalers want 30 per cent markup.

 According to Duncan, there are only about 10 organic wineries in Western Australia.
 “We are the only certified organic winery in the Perth area.
-We became certified with Australian Certified Organic in 2006.
+We became certified organic in 2006.
 There’s a big enough market for more than one of us, however, not many wineries want to venture into the organic industry.
 It starts with the vineyard.
 There are only a few viticulturists that have the energy and passion to get out and dig weeds and walk vineyards day after day.”

 The environment, social aspects, customs and economics are four important elements of Duncan’s sustainability plan.
-“I built an underground cellar for naturally cooler storage temperatures and we bottle our wine in recyclable glass and cork.
-We use very small amounts of electricity in producing a litre of wine.
+“I built an underground cellar for naturally cooler storage temperatures and we bottle our wine in recyclable glass and cork if we can get Australian bottles.
+Year after year cork mouth bottles are harder to obtain.
+We use very small amounts of electricity in producing a litre of wine because we dont have a very large chilling system.
 This is low compared with the average usage for most other wineries in Australia.
 We also use low amounts of preservatives and additives.”

 People in general are not aware of the herbicide, pesticide and chemical fertiliser residues found in wines.
 More marketing of the differences and health benefits will increase the awareness and the demand for organic wine.”

 It’s not unusual for Duncan to host the occasional ‘Brandy evening’ at the winery.
 This gives him the opportunity to educate people about his products, enabling guests to ask questions about organic viticulture.
 “To make a supply chain work, it’s like building a brick wall.
 Do it one brick at a time.”
-Harris Organic Wines is the only certified organic winery and vineyard in Perth’s Swan Valley.
+Harris Organic Wines is the only certified organic winery and vineyard of Perth’s Swan Valley wineries.